starg3n/starg3n.github.io/README.md

 starg3n is a static site to play a curated collection of intresting and high-quality games. this site can be hosted on ANY static site platform, and with some tweaking, can be played from a download of the site(s). starg3n is always under development, leading to a reason to come back, and making a mirror is a simple process, so anyone with a github account and a basic understanding of HTML can set it up quickly.

 ### Documentation:
-setting up a fork of starg3n is quite easy, you just need to fork + change links.
+setting up a fork of starg3n is quite easy, you just need to fork the repos and change links.
 > [!NOTE]
-> starg3n is composed of multiple repos, 7 to be exact. forking just this repo is pretty much useless. to start making a starg3n mirror, read this page: [fork setup guide](https://github.com/starg3n/starg3n.github.io/blob/main/forksetup.md)
+> starg3n is composed of multiple repos, 7 to be exact. forking **just** this repo is pretty much useless. to start making a starg3n mirror, read this page: [fork setup guide](https://github.com/starg3n/starg3n.github.io/blob/main/forksetup.md)

 ### Games